 - Large animal models of neurological, neurosurgical and psychiatric diseases are the focus of Center for Experimental Neuroscience.

 - Research in neuromodulation treatments for Parkinson’s disease, essential tremor and dystonia has been a focus of the department for nearly two decades.
-New developments in electrode techniques and patient flow have been undertaken.
+New developments in electrode techniques and biocompatibility have been undertaken.
+Lately examination of the effect of spinalcord stimulation for parkinsons disease have been undertaken.

-- Research in neuromodulation for pain is done in collaboration with the Danish Pain Research Center and the Center for Experimental Neuroscience.
+- Research in neuromodulation for pain and headache is carried out in collaboration with the Danish Pain Research Center and the Center for Experimental Neuroscience as well as Danish Headache Center.
 Deep brain stimulation for intractable chronic neuropathic pain has been one of the new development areas.

-The clinical treatment is now supported by the Aarhus University Hospital Neuromodulation Database.
+Dataanalysis of the clinical treatments is supported by the Aarhus University Hospital Neuromodulation Database.

 - Research in spinal cord injury and congenital spinal cord disorders such as spinal dysraphism is another focus area of the department.

-- Diffusion tensor imaging for mapping of brain pathways in relation to tumour surgery in the brain, and in relation to electrode placements in deep brain stimulation.
+- eField treatment of glioblastoma multiforme (TTF) and diffusion tensor imaging for mapping of brain pathways in relation to tumour surgery in the brain.